demisto/content/Packs/GoogleCloudSCC/Integrations/GoogleCloudSCC/GoogleCloudSCC_description.md

 2. Grant the Security Command Center admin permission to the Service Account to enable the Service Account to perform certain Google Cloud API commands.
 3. In Cortex XSOAR, configure an instance of the Google Cloud Security Command Center integration.
 For the Service Account Private Key parameter, add the Service Account Private Key file contents (JSON).

+### Steps to configure workload identity federation:
+1. Follow the [steps](https://cloud.google.com/iam/docs/configuring-workload-identity-federation) to construct a workload identity pool and a workload identity pool provider to leverage workload identity federation.
+2. Navigate to the '[Granting external identities permission to impersonate a service account](https://cloud.google.com/iam/docs/using-workload-identity-federation#impersonate)' section.
+3. Follow the step-1 mentioned in the [Google documentation](https://cloud.google.com/iam/docs/using-workload-identity-federation#generate-automatic) to create a credential file for external identities.
+The contents of the downloaded file should be given into the 'Service Account Configuration' parameter.

 ### Getting your Organization ID
 The Organization ID is a unique identifier for an organization and is automatically created when your organization resource is created.
 1. To get the Organization ID for your organization, follow the steps mentioned in Google documentation provided [here](https://cloud.google.com/resource-manager/docs/creating-managing-organization#retrieving_your_organization_id).